acoustic-content-samples/wchtools-cli/README.md

   The delete command supports the following options:

-    -p --path <path> this specifies the path to the assets, layout or layout mapping to delete.
+    --path <path> this specifies the path to the asset(s), layout, layout mapping, or page to delete.
 Not applicable to other artifact types at this time.
     -r --recursive this specifies whether the delete should apply recursively to all descendants of the matching folder path -P --preview this specifies whether to simply preview the artifacts to be deleted, but does not actually execute the delete operation
     -q --quiet this specifies whether the user should be prompted for each artifact to be deleted